saurabh1088/notes/MobileSolutions/MobileSolutions.md

 - Waning developer community support.
 - Newer frameworks like Flutter and ReactNative are now more preferred.
 - Dependency on cordova plugins for accessing device capabilities.
+- Performance issue when compared to native solutions.

+### Ionic

+Tech stack :
+- HTML, CSS, JavaScript
+- Angular/React/Vue
+- Capacitor

+Pros :
+- Technically a web app, so if solution already has a web version, it can be re-used and saves effort.

+Cons :
+- Performance issue when compared to native solutions.

+### React Native

+Tech stack :
+- React, JavaScript

+Pros :
+- Cross platform
+- Near-native performance

+Cons :

+### Flutter

+### Xamarin

+### NativeScript

+## Progressive Web Apps